tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/对象操作_intl_en.md

 #### API description

-The advanced upload API automatically divides your data into parts based on the size of your file.
+The advanced upload API automatically divides your data into parts according to the file size.
 It’s easier to use, eliminating the need to follow each step of the multipart upload process.
+If the file is larger than 64 MB, multipart upload will be used.
+You can use the `PartSize` parameter to adjust the part size.

 #### Method prototype